PaulSweeney89/P-S-Tasks/Project-Iris/README.md

 ```
 plt.savefig(fname="outputs/Scatter Plots - Pairs of Variables")
 ```
 - In addition to the subplots of each individual pair of variables, code has been writen to display all the pairs combined on a single scatter plot.
+Setting the markerstyle, the colour c='b' and label for each of the scatter plots.
 ```
 plt.figure(5)
 plt.scatter(sl, sw, marker='.', c='b', label="SL v SW")